Simple strategies versus optimal schedules in multi-agent patrolling: Introduction

+Czyzowicz et al.~\cite{esa2011} also proposed the following (Unidirectional) Circle Patrolling Problem, which we will discuss in Section~\ref{section: circle}:

 \begin{CirclePatrollingProblem} We want to patrol a circle using $k$ mobile agents.
-We are given the speed limits $v_1$, \ldots, $v_k$ of the agents.
-For each point~$x$ on the circle and time $t \in \Rset$, there must be an agent who visits the point~$x$ during the interval $[t, t+1)$.
-Each agent $i$ is allowed to move along the circle in clockwise direction with arbitrary speed between $0$ and its speed limit~$v _i$, but it is not allowed to move in the opposite direction.
+We are given their maximum speeds $v_1$, \ldots, $v_k \geq 0$ and the idle time~$T > 0$.
+For each point~$x$ on the circle and time $t \in \Rset$, there must be an agent who visits the point~$x$ during the interval $[t, t+T)$.
+Each agent $i$ can move along the circle clockwise at any speed between $0$ and $v _i$.
 How long can the perimeter of the circle be? \end{CirclePatrollingProblem}